-- Mechanical II: Staple wet/dry sandpaper to the legs of your benches, grit side out.
+- Mechanical II: Staple extra-coarse wet/dry sandpaper to the legs of your benches, grit side out.

 - Mechanical / Electrochemical: Tightly wrap the legs of your bench with a 2″ (5cm) wide strip of copper foil, being sure to apply it tightly enough to avoid gaps.
 The copper is supposed to create some sort of uncomfortable electrochemical effect when in contact with the “slime” secreted by the critters.
 I suppose it’s like biting on a piece of foil if you have metal fillings in your teeth!

 - Chemical: Apply a thick layer of the product Tree Tanglefoot around the legs of the bench.
 Available a most good garden centers, it is sold as a bird repellent for ornamental trees, it contains a castor-bean extract that repels slugs and snails.

 - If you just want to lure the critters away from your plants so you can dispose of them, try putting slices of raw potato near the potted plants on the bench.
 The slugs and snails can be found on the underside in the morning.
 (Thanks to Janet Price.)